 When implementing this workflow we set in some cases recipe parameters different from the defaults.
-This is usually done because the colleagues at SPHERE Data Center9, who reduce the SPHERE GTO IRDIS and IFS data, found those value more appropriate.
+This is usually done because the colleagues at SPHERE Data Center10, who reduce the SPHERE GTO IRDIS and IFS data, found those value more appropriate.
+One should keep in mind, however, that they optimized the IRDIS imaging parameters for the NIRSUR survey, which is optimized for planet searches and uses the spectral differential imaging (SDI) procedure (Racine et al. 1999).